alex-h-stone/recursive-file-hash-comparison/README.md

 5. Or, can run from a jar e.g. java -jar abc.jar --consumer

-The file hashes and other details are then stored in Mongo DB for subsequently producing a variety of reports including:
+The file hashes and other details are then stored in Mongo DB for subsequently producing a variety of reports

+### Reports

 - Identical files; with identical name or hash
 - Files with matching relative path and name but differing hashes